Solihull: 20th century

-Unlike major cities to the north, the Industrial Revolution largely passed Solihull and much of the rest of rural Warwickshire by, and until the 20th century Solihull remained a small market town.
-Local population growth was due to a number of factors, perhaps most significantly, the release of large tracts of land for housing development attracting inward migration of new residents from across the United Kingdom.
+Unlike major cities to the north, the Industrial Revolution largely passed Solihull by, along with much of the rest of rural Warwickshire and, until the 20th century, Solihull remained a small market town.
+Local population growth was due to a number of factors, perhaps most significantly, the release of large tracts of land for housing development, attracting inward migration of new residents from across the United Kingdom.

 In 1894, Solihull (including the parishes of Shirley, Baddesley Clinton, Barston, Lapworth, Balsall, Bushwood, Elmdon, Knowle, Nuthurst, Packwood and Tanworth-in-Arden) was made into the Solihull Rural District in the county of Warwickshire.
-In 1932 some of its rural areas were taken away when the RDC was succeeded by Solihull Urban District Council.
+In 1932, some of its rural areas were taken away when the RDC was succeeded by Solihull Urban District Council.

-Solihull School continued to grow during this period.
+Solihull School continued to grow during that period.
 Arthur Tolkien, father of J. R. R. Tolkien (the author of The Lord of the Rings series of books) was a pupil there during the 1860s.
 J. R. R. Tolkien mentioned Solihull and Solihull School in some of his letters.
-J. R. R. Tolkien's son Michael would go on to teach at Solihull School in the 1950s.

-In 1909, Cathleen Cartland would found one of the countries first non-denominational co-educational preparatory schools - Ruckleigh School - in Solihull, many decades before others followed.
+J. R. R. Tolkien's son Michael went on to teach at Solihull School in the 1950s.
+During the early 20th century, the poet W. H. Auden grew up in Solihull, on Homer Road.
+In 1909, Cathleen Cartland founded one of the country's first non-denominational co-educational preparatory schools - Ruckleigh School - in Solihull, many decades before others followed.

-Like most other parts of the UK, Solihull and its borough was impacted by the First World War.
-In 1914 the Army Remount Service, responsible for the nations war horses (specifically collecting horses and dispatching them on to combat areas) was headquartered in what is now the Wilson Arms in Knowle.
+In common with most parts of the UK, Solihull and its borough was affected by the First World War.
+In 1914, the Army Remount Service, responsible for the nations war horses (specifically collecting horses and dispatching them to combat areas) was headquartered in what is now the Wilson Arms in Knowle.
 The town and borough also provided a number of Auxiliary Hospitals.
-The village of Hockley Heath was bombed by a lost Zeppelin L 62.
+The village of Hockley Heath was bombed by a lost Zeppelin, L 62.

-It was during the early 1900s that the poet W. H. Auden grew up in Solihull on Homer Road.

-In 1936, two Solihull farms were bought for the construction of a shadow factory to prepare for the Second World War.
+In 1936, two Solihull farms were bought for the construction of a shadow factory to prepare for war.
 The purpose of the shadow factories were to be as secret as possible, often located in rural areas, to prevent enemy bombing.
-After the war in 1948, this factory would become the home of the Land Rover car company.
+After the war in 1948, this factory became the home of the Land Rover car company.